Wang-Jingyi09/react-assignment/README.md

 1. Fetch data of movie cast message through API calling with 'useQuery' hook in movieCreditsPage.js to form React Query.

+1. Use <Typography> layout component in 'movieDetails/index.js' to realize responsive UI layout.

 ## add a static endpoint /movie/popular